Darboux integrability for diagonal systems of hydrodynamic type

 Reciprocal transformations respect the property of being semihamiltonian, but not the property of being Darboux integrable.
 One easily sees this already for extra Riemann invariants of order 0: the condition $\lambda^i_k=0,\ \forall k\ne i$ does not imply $\partial_k \left(\frac{B\lambda^i - A}{M-N\lambda^i}\right)=0, \ \forall k\ne i$.
 The reason is that an extra Riemann invariant depends on $x,t$, which became nonlocal variables (i.e. recoverable via integration of forms closed on solutions) after applying a nontrivial reciprocal transformation.
 If one uses only linear combinations of $dx,dt$ and of the "coordinate" conservation laws $N^i(u)dx+M^i(u)dt$ then the reciprocal transformations form the projective group $PGL_{n+2}$ acting in the projective space of the congruence (\ref{congrn}) \cite{AF-96}.

-To understand the geometry of Darboux integrability it is enough to interpret, for a fixed $i$, the condition $a_{im}=0,$ $\forall \ m\ne i$ since it is the form of the system after a (sequence of) Laplace transformations of the congruence.
+To understand the geometry of Darboux integrability it is enough to interpret, for a fixed $i$, the conditions $a_{im}=0,$ $\forall \ m\ne i$ or $b_{im}=0,$ $\forall \ m\ne i$ since it is the form of the system after a (sequence of) Laplace transformations of the congruence.